auth0/docs/articles/rules/index.md

 Among many possibilities, Rules can be used to:

-* Bring information from your database and add it to the user profile object.
+* __Profile enrichment__: query for information on the user from a database/API, and add it to the user profile object.
-* Create authorization rules based on complex logic (anything that can be written in JavaScript).
+* Create __authorization rules__ based on complex logic (anything that can be written in JavaScript).
-* Normalize attributes from different providers beyond what is provided by Auth0.
+* __Normalize attributes__ from different providers beyond what is provided by Auth0.
 * Reuse information from existing databases or APIs for migration scenarios.
 * Keep a white-list of users and deny access based on email.
 * Enable counters or persist other information.
 (For information on storing user data, see: [Metadata in Rules](/rules/metadata-in-rules).)
+* Enable __multifactor__ authentication, based on context (e.g. last login, IP address of the user, location, etc.).

 **NOTE:** You can find more examples of common Rules on Github at [auth0/rules](https://github.com/auth0/rules).

 ## Rule Syntax

-A Rule takes the following arguments:
+A Rule is a function with the following arguments:

 * `user`: The user object as it comes from the identity provider.
 * `context`: An object containing contextual information of the current authentication transaction.
 (For a complete list of context properties, see: [Context Argument Properties in Rules](/rules/context).)
-* `callback`: Sends the modified `user` and `context`
+* `callback`: Sends the modified `user` and `context` back to Auth0.

 **NOTE:** Because of the async nature of *node.js*, it is important to include the `callback` argument, or else the script will timeout.